Lisbon by Night: a handy guidebook for exploring the city's nightlife

 Commerce Square| ©Marco Verch

-The Commerce Square is one of the nerve centers of the Portuguese capital and from it depart some interesting tours in tourist buses.
+The Commerce Square is one of the nerve centers of Lisbon and from it depart some interesting tours in tourist buses.
 At night, in addition to the atmosphere, it is essential to walk around it and approach the banks of the Tagus to contemplate the illuminated Arco da Rua Augusta and, in the distance, the silhouette of the 25 de Abril bridge.

-6. Take a night visit to the Belém district to see its illuminated tower
+6. Take a night visit to the Belém neighborhood to see its illuminated tower

 Night at the Belem Tower| ©Sonse